 The first case of the new Covid-19 coronavirus in Greece was diagnosed on February 26, 2020, on a 38-year-old woman from the country’s second city, Thessaloniki, who had arrived from northern Italy.
 After the first three cases, confirmed on February 27, Greece cancelled public events, and just over one week later, now with 89 cases, it closed all schools, restaurants, cafés, bars, shops, shopping malls, churches, and museums.
 All non-essential movement was restricted on March 22nd.
 Most hotels were ordered closed until April 30.
-These measures were among the strictest in Europe, and have slowed the spread of the virus.
-As a result, the country has one of the lowest numbers of deaths in Europe.
+These measures were among the strictest in Europe, and slowed the spread of the virus.
+As a result, the country had one of the lowest numbers of deaths in Europe.

 Restaurants and cafés with outdoor seating, bars, shops, shopping malls, hotels, museums, archaeological sites, and most of the beaches reopened in June.
 The tourist season officially started on June 15 and international flights resumed gradually from July 1st.

-The first travel restrictions during the Covid-19 pandemic in Greece happened on March 9, when flights to and from northern Italy were suspended.
-On March 14, all travel to and from Italy was suspended.
-On March 16, Greece closed its borders with Albania and North Macedonia, suspended flights from/to Spain, and announced a mandatory 14-day quarantine for anyone entering the country.
-Two days later, all European Union countries closed their borders to non-EU nationals.
-Until May 15, commercial flights to and from Italy, Spain, Turkey, the UK, the Netherlands and Germany were suspended.
-All non-EU citizens could not enter Greece until May 18 (exceptions included spouses and minor children of EU nationals and members of government delegations).
 Beginning June 15, residents of 29 countries were allowed to enter Greece (Albania, Australia, Austria, Bulgaria, China, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, Germany, Hungary, Israel, Japan, Latvia, Lebanon, Lithuania, Malta, Montenegro, New Zealand, North Macedonia, Norway, Romania, Serbia, Slovakia, Slovenia, South Korea, Switzerland) but were subject to Covid-19 testing and quarantine, depending on the country.
 Until July 1st, international flights landed only in Athens.

 Throughout the month of July, the European Union gradually lifted travel restrictions on a number of countries.
-There is a temporary ban on travelers from the United States, but those from Canada, Australia and New Zealand may already travel to the EU and, of course, Greece.

 Is it Safe to Travel to Mykonos, Greece?